 Whether you need groceries or have extra to give, or you’re looking to volunteer, here’s where to find community fridges that are currently operational in the Boston area and beyond.
 Something missing from this map?
 Email the Eater Boston team.

 This map was originally published on November 30, 2020; it is updated occasionally.
-The most recent update, on July 29, 2021, removed the Dorchester fridge, which is currently seeking a new home; added a second Brighton fridge (which was originally in Allston; that map point has been removed); and added a Northeastern University fridge.Read More
+The most recent update, on October 5, 2021, added a Watertown fridge.Read More